hennychen/bp-gallery/readme.txt

 == Description ==
-This plugin adds full photo gallery capabilities to BuddyPress, enabling users to create multiple galleries and control the visibility of each album, with the added feature of Face-Tagging and Like.
+This plugin adds full photo gallery capabilities to BuddyPress.
+Features include: Users can create multiple galleries, Gallery visibility control, Face-Tagging, Gallery commenting, Group Galleries (Gallery created at the time of group creation), Supports multiple image viewers (supplied with Fancybox), Images can be viewed in mid-res and full-res, Gallery "Like" button

-This is an early release version of the plugin.
-You should test it extensively before using it on a production site.
-It provided on an “as is” basis without any warranty.
-We are not liable for any damage or losses.

 == Installation ==

 1. Download bpGallery from http://www.amkd.com.au/wp-content/uploads/BPGallery.zip and unzip on your local disk